TeaWhiteBro/teawhitebro.github.io/_pages/about.md

 # 🔥 News
-- *2024.11*: &nbsp;🎉🎉 I am officially a research assistant at NJU(SZ), any coffee chat is welcomed!
+- *2024.11*: &nbsp;🎉🎉 I am officially working as a research assistant at NJU(SZ), any coffee chat is welcomed!
 - *2024.11*: &nbsp;🎉🎉 One paper has been submitted to CVPR 2025, where I am listed as first author.

 # 📖 Educations